Search

-Our Bumblebee nesting project was originally started in 2011 as a bit of conservation.
-The aim is to help the declining bumblebee population by encouraging one (or more) to nest in boxes in our garden.
+Our Bumblebee nesting project started in 2011 as a bit of conservation to help the declining bumblebee population by encouraging one (or more) to nest in boxes in our garden.
+We discovered it's not easy, and our project quickly evolved into an ongoing and intimate study of these amazing creatures, which we are sharing here for the benefit of all.

-You can also follow BeeBoxALula on twitter where our bumblebees are now tweeting live for themselves!
+You can also follow BeeBoxALula on twitter where our bumblebees tweet live for themselves!

 Turned into an interesting day today with two bits of news.